Kefkius/steemvote/README.md

 - `vote_replies`: Whether to vote on all replies the author makes, in addition to their regular posts (Default: `false`).
 - `weight`: The weight to vote with. `100.0` represents an upvote, and `-100.0` represents a downvote (Default: `100.0`).

+Sometimes, you don't have enough authors to consume the amount of voting power you want.
+In that case, you can use the config value `backup_author_names`. `backup_author_names` is a list of author names.
+These authors will be voted for if steemvote detects that it is not using the amount of voting power that you want it to.

 ### Voting Rules

 These voting rules are optional, and specify how to vote.